jayavanth18/Skin-Cancer-Detection-CNN-FastAI/README.md

 > ⚠️ **Note:** Due to resource and training time constraints, the notebook uses only a **subset of classes** (some classes were removed) from the original dataset.

-Of course.
-Here are the updated parts of the markdown including the TTA accuracy.

 ---
 ## ✨ Key Features